cudmore/Vascular-Analysis/_posts/2015-02-01-find-points.md

 When you first open Find Points there will be no Dst nodes filled in, that is your job.

-The 'guess' column is the programs best guess for which nodes are connected.
+The 'Guess' column is the programs best guess for which nodes are connected.
 This guess is created using [Pivot Points][2].

-You basically have two choices for each Src node:
+Scroll through each source node and do the following:

 - If you like the Guess, transfer the Guess to the Dst by selecting the row in Find Points and using keyboard 'shift + right-arrow'.
 That is 'hold shift and hit the right-arrow'.

 - If the guess is not to your liking, select the source node and the destination node to connect (in their respective image stacks) and right-click on the destination node (still in the image stack) and select menu 'FindPnt -> Dst'.

-Scrolling through the list will highlight nodes in the Src and Dst at the same time.
-Once a row is selected, left-arrow will flash the Guess and right-arrow will flash the Dst.
+- Use 'Del' key to remove a node from the Dst column.

 <P class="tip">
 If a node in the second timepoint does not have a match in the first timepoint it is appended to the end of the list.
-This node can be selected as usual and allows for a reverse lookup.
+This node can be selected as usual and allows for a reverse lookup from the second timepoint to the first.
 </p>

-####Put another way

-For each source node in the first time point (src) there is a guess telling us the node it potentially matches in the second timepoint (Guess).
-The goal here is to fill in the proper connection/correspondence  by filling in the proper destination node (Dst).
-In most cases, when the guess is correct this is done by simply copying the Guess to the Dst.
-If the Guess is not correct, the user selects the proper destination node (in the second timepoint) and using a right-click selects ‘Connect Nodes’.

 ###Edges